-‘On Human Nature’: We Need to Re-enchant the Human Being
+‘On Human Nature’: Re-enchant the Human Being

 Are we human beings just clever monkeys?
 Or is there something special about our species?
 Are we animals, governed by the laws of biology?
 Or are we persons, bound by the moral law?
 For Sir Roger Scruton, the late philosopher, the answer is: we are both.
 We are both the spots of paint on the canvas and the image of a smiling woman that they make.
 Personhood exists, Scruton says; and it appears at the moment that we can say ‘I’ — and see others as ‘I’s, too.